rtaiello/pp_dipy/README.md

 ## Description

-This repository contains the official code of the research paper Privacy Preserving Image Registration **currently under submission** with the extnesion of the library [Dipy](https://github.com/dipy/dipy).
+This repository contains the official code of the research paper Privacy Preserving Image Registration **Published to [Medical Image Analysis](https://www.sciencedirect.com/science/article/abs/pii/S1361841524000549)** with the extnesion of the library [Dipy](https://github.com/dipy/dipy).

 ## How to run
 ### Dependecies